Fees and Costs

 We want to provide our clients a different experience and to eliminate the incentives for the attorney to move slowly or file motions that do little to advance the resolution of the case.
 With this in mind, we have adopted a unique pricing structure that includes clear, upfront, and predictable pricing for our clients.

 We charge a hybrid fee that consists of an initial upfront fee and a monthly charge throughout the course of the litigation.
-When you first hire the firm, you shall pay a retainer fee, which shall be calculated by adding the sign-up fee and the amount equal to a prorated portion of the monthly fee depending on the day of the month in which you retain the firm.
-These amounts together create the retainer fee that compensates the attorney for reviewing your documents, accepting the case, and for giving up the right to represent the opposing party and/or other clients due to the limited number of cases that can be handled at any given time.
+When you first hire the firm, you shall pay a retainer fee, which compensates the attorney for reviewing your documents, accepting the case, and for giving up the right to represent the opposing party and/or other clients due to the limited number of cases that can be handled at any given time.
 As this is a retainer payment, these fees are earned upon payment and are not refundable.

-After you have retained the firm, you shall be charged the monthly fee on the first day of the month for as long as we continue as your counsel on this matter.
-These fees are payment for the legal services provided in the previous month and shall be prorated to the date of the end of the representation.
+Moving forward, you shall be charged the monthly fee on the first day of the month for as long as we continue as your counsel on this matter.
+These fees are compensating the firm for the legal services provided in the previous month and shall be prorated to the date of the end of the representation.
 In other words, if the representation ends on March 13 and the monthly fee was $1.00, you would be charged $0.35 on April 1st as your final payment. ($1.00/31 days = $0.032.
 0.032 * 11 days = $0.35).

 The initial retainer and monthly payment are payment for legal services only.
 Throughout the course of litigation, additional costs that are paid to third parties may be required.
 These costs include, but are not limited to, court fees, service fees, deposition fees, transcript fees, and mediation fees.
 We can not control the amount of these costs, and therefore, all costs are your responsibility.
 Furthermore, as certain costs may need to be disbursed quickly, we require that all clients provide a cost retainer prior to the beginning of the litigation.
 This cost retainer shall be held in trust and any funds remaining in the retainer shall be refunded at the end of the representation.
 Furthermore, depending on the costs of the case, we may require that the retainer be replenished during the course of the representation.